grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 I used `Any.Instance<>()` to generate anonymous instances of both the DTO and the `ReservationInProgress`.

 **Johnny**: That's exactly what I'd do.
-I'd only assign them to variables if I needed to use them somewhere else in the Statement.
+I'd assign them to variables only if I needed to use them somewhere else in the Statement.

 **Benjamin**: The Statement compiles.
 I still have the assertion to write.
 What exactly should I assert?
-From the factory, I'm getting back a command, but it only has an `Execute()` method.
+The command I'm getting back from the factory has only a `void Execute()` method.
 Everything else is hidden.

-**Johnny**: There isn't much we can check when specifying a factory behavior.
-In this case, we can only specify the expected type of the command.
+**Johnny**: Typically, there isn't much we can specify about the objects created by factories.
+In this case, we can only state the expected type of the command.

-**Benjamin**: Wait, isn't this already in the signature?
+**Benjamin**: Wait, isn't this already in the signature of the factory?
 Looking at the creation method, I can already see that the returned type is `ReservationCommand`... wait!

 **Johnny**: I thought you'd notice that. `ReservationCommand` is an interface.
 But an object needs to have a concrete type and this type is what we need to specify in this Statement.
 We don't have this type yet.
 We are on the verge of discovering it, and when we do, some new items will be added to our TODO list.